 Most of the refugees leave their hometowns with empty hands.
 To protect them, international relief agencies provide refugee camps.
-Since countries in Africa and Middle East are some of the biggest source countries of refugees, many refugee camps are in neighboring countries such as Jordan, Pakistan, Ethiopia and Kenya.
+Since countries in Africa and the Middle East are some of the biggest source countries of refugees, many refugee camps are in neighboring countries such as Jordan, Pakistan, Ethiopia, and Kenya.

 According to the UNHCR, the UN Refugee Agency, more than half of the world’s refugee camps are unable to provide the minimum recommended amount of water per person, which is 20 liters.
 Furthermore, about 30% of the camps are not equipped with proper waste disposal and bathroom facilities.

 △ Refugee camp for Syrian refugees located in Turkey

 A person persecuted by one’s own country may apply to be protected by another sovereign authority, and this is called seeking “asylum”.
 Only when asylum applications are accepted can refugees who arrive in a new country receive official protection from the country's government and enjoy a full life.
 But it is generally very difficult to be granted asylum, and it may take years for asylum to be finally confirmed.